 At Adobe Summit, the company announced that is launching its ‘Marketing Cloud Device Co-op’, a network that will enable the world’s biggest brands to work together to better identify consumers across digital touch points while ensuring privacy and transparency.
 The company claims that Co-op will empower participating brands to recognize their consumers so they can deliver more personalized experiences across devices and apps at massive scale.

-“The Adobe Marketing Cloud Device Co-op will enable brands to intelligently engage with their customers across all the different devices they are using,” said Brad Rencher, executive vice president and general manager, go to link digital marketing at Adobe.
+source url “The Adobe Marketing Cloud Device Co-op will enable brands to intelligently engage with their customers across all the different devices they are using,” said Brad Rencher, executive vice president and general manager, go to link digital marketing at Adobe.

 http://bnteams.com/?p=phd-thesis-climate-change As to how Co-op works, Co-op members will give Adobe access to cryptographically hashed login IDs and HTTP header data, which fully hides a consumer’s identity.
 Adobe processes this data to create groups of devices (“device clusters”) used by an unknown person or household. link Adobe will then surface these groups of devices through its digital marketing solutions, so Co-op members can measure, segment, target and advertise directly to individuals across all of their devices.